Doomsday (2008 film): Plot

-Sinclair's team crosses the wall to Glasgow, Dr. Kane's last known location.
-In Glasgow, while searching the local hospital for survivors, Sinclair and her team are ambushed by a group of marauders.
-Sgt.
-Norton and Dr. Stirling manage to escape, while the team suffers heavy casualties.
-Sinclair and Dr. Talbot are captured by what turns out to be a huge gang of brutal cannibals, led by the power-hungry Sol, who plans to use her as leverage to cross the wall, allowing his army to start their invasion on England.
-He then leaves for the sacrificial ceremony to join the rest of his gang, who burn Dr. Talbot and eat him alive.
+The team crosses the wall to Glasgow.
+While searching a hospital for survivors, they are ambushed by a group of marauders.
+Norton and Stirling escape, but the team suffers heavy casualties.
+Sinclair and Talbot are captured by a gang of brutal cannibals led by the power-hungry Sol, who plans to use Sinclair as leverage to cross the wall and invade England.
+Talbot is roasted and eaten.
 With the help of Cally, another prisoner, Sinclair escapes and kills Viper, Sol's second-in-command.
-She meets with Norton and Stirling, and the three escape on a train.
+She finds Norton and Stirling, and they flee on a train.
 Cally reveals that she and Sol are Kane's children.
+She also explains that Sol overthrew the previous government with his army of insurgents and refuted Kane's rule.